arielgee/Sage-Like/.misc/tasks.md

 * replace 'innerHTML' with textContent by using \uXXXX instead of &#XXXX;
 * firstChild / lastChild ==> firstElementChild / lastElementChild
 * middle-click in discovery to feedPreview
+* if there are attachments but no description use listViewDesc panel
 ---

 ## Now
-* if there are attachments but no description use listViewDesc panel
+* think of that. any mouse click on feed item opens the feed (right-click that opens menu, middle-click that opens feedPreview)
 ---

 ## Next